Philip Clemo: Film-making

 Having started out professionally as a production film editor, including working on the BBC's Panorama, since 1989 Clemo has made a series of short films which have been shown at festivals around the world.

 One of his early films was From The Morning On, a travelogue based on a day in the Indian sub-continent.
 He has since travelled extensively throughout South East Asia and Australasia, with both film camera and sound recording equipment.
 Having used video projections of his film work extensively in his live musical performances, he filmed his first major project, The Air Holds Still on My Breath in Iceland in summer 2008.
 Shown at Cannes Short Film Corner in 2009, the film, a series of abstract "mood paintings" mapping the "Seven Ages of Man", features music from The Rooms.
 It was shot using specialist camera technology to capture extreme slow motion details of geothermal activity and waterfalls, and from the air using a gyro-stabilised camera mounted on a helicopter.
 Shot using the same technical combination as The Air, Clemo made the short film Melt, which was shown at 2009 Reykjavik International Film Festival 2009 and 2010 London Short Film Festival.

 In late 2013, Clemo developed The Breath Project, encompassing film and art installation, produced by perfectmotion and Animal Monday.
 Breath illustrates the dramas of human life through the metaphor of landscape, from isolation and turmoil to exhilaration and transformation.
 Moving through the seven phases of human life, through ageing human forms and across different terrains of the human body, we see comparisons with the environments of planet Earth.
 Clemo has presented TEDX and TED talks about his work on Breath.

 He is currently working with Dr Thomas Moors and the charity Shout at Cancer on 'From Silence Into Song' which honours the legacy of the survivor trees of Hiroshima and Nagasaki, hooking them up to sensors exactly 75 years after the bombs were dropped, and an extraordinary choir of cancer survivors who have learnt how to sing after the removal of their voiceboxes.
+Events around this project will extend into 2025 and 2026.